runesla/ITF21215-Solar-system-simulation/README.md

+# Solar system simulation

-Project for the course ITF21215 Computer Graphics and Virtual Environments at HIOF
+Project folder for the course ITF21215 Computer Graphics and Virtual Environments at Østfold University College